heerohua/s3824227-APT-Individual/README.md

 - Updated to latest commands with 'chmod +x' on whole test suite to ensure tests have permission to run
 - Updated existing test suite to accomodate new game modes and changes to game/menu structure
 - Updated Save Game and Load Game functionality to work with new game modes and enhancements
+- Created new game tests for AI game mode, Multiplayer game mode, and Colour game mode enhancements.
+- Appended new tests to existing suite and can be run automatically by using ./tests/run